sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 message-question-header-close-hover | The background-color behind the 'x' to close the message when hovering it of question messages message-question-header-color | The header text-color question messages

-## Error-Dialog Variable
+## Error-Bar Variable
 Variable | Description
 --- | ---
-error-bar-background | The background-color of the error-dialog
+error-bar-background | The background-color of the error-bar error-bar-color | The text-color of the error-bar gone-background | The background-color of the gone-bar gone-color | The text-color of the gone-bar

 ## Loading-Screen Variables
 Variable | Description
 --- | ---
-loading-screen-left-background | The background-color for the left side of the loading-screen loading-screen-right-background | The background-color for the right side of the loading-screen loading-spinner-color-1 | The first spinner-color of the progress-spinner animation loading-spinner-color-2 | The second spinner-color of the progress-spinner animation loading-spinner-color-3 | The third spinner-color of the progress-spinner animation loading-spinner-color-4 | The forth spinner-color of the progress-spinner animation
+loading-screen-left-background | The background-color for the left side of the loading-screen loading-screen-right-background | The background-color for the right side of the loading-screen

 ## Focus Variables
 Variable | Description
 --- | ---
-focus-box-shadow | The box-shadow when focusing a component border-color-hover | The border color when hovering components
+focus-box-shadow | The box-shadow when focusing a component

 ## TopBar Variable
 Variable | Description